ebraun68/METALtest/README.md

 We break the reliable clades into three categories:
    1) easy clades (often recovered in analyses of individual gene regions)
    2) medium clades (typically recovered in analyses of multiple [>10] gene tregions)
+   3) hard clades (likely to be correct but only recovered in phylogenomic studies)

 ### Supporting data:
+ -

 ### Tables
 All tables are excel files: